Background pattern

 Composition of Apogar

-The active principles are dihydrochloride of chlorhexidine and benzocaine.
+The active ingredients are chlorhexidine dihydrochloride and benzocaine.

-Each lozenge contains 5 mg of dihydrochloride of chlorhexidine and 5 mg of benzocaine.
+Each lozenge contains 5 mg of chlorhexidine dihydrochloride and 5 mg of benzocaine.

-The other components (excipients) are: mannitol (E-421), microcrystalline cellulose (E-460), povidone, magnesium stearate, sodium cyclamate, sodium saccharin (E-954), peppermint aroma and orange aroma.
+The other components (excipients) are: mannitol (E-421), microcrystalline cellulose (E-460), povidone, magnesium stearate, sodium cyclamate, sodium saccharin (E-954), menthol flavor, and orange flavor.

-Apogar are lozenges, with an orange flavor, white-yellowish in color, rounded, beveled and scored on one side.
+Apogar are lozenges with an orange flavor, white-yellowish in color, rounded, and scored on one side.

-Aluminum blister coated with PVDC and stratified PVC/PE/PVDC.
-It is presented in packs of 20 lozenges.
+Aluminum blister pack coated with PVDC and layered with PVC/PE/PVDC.
+Available in packages of 20 lozenges.

 Aurovitas Spain, S.A.U.